Priyanshu-0301/Diffusion-Labs-Assignment/README.md

 "# Diffusion-Labs-Assignment"
-# This is an assignment of diffusion labs i here are the instrucitons:
+# This is an assignment of diffusion labs :
+# For detailed information on this look at the Report pdf.